Want to rank first page on google? Who doesn’t!

 9. MAKE SURE YOUR POST LOADS FAST

-Google will penalise you and rank your post lower if your loading speed is slow.
+Google will penalise you and rank your post lower if the loading speed for your blog is slow.
 So make sure that your blog loads fast!

 I’m working on this, and a great way to do it is by using smaller images.
 I use this plugin to reduce all my image sizes: